 Watch and listen to David’s discussion about his recent work on Japan’s foreign policy.

-David teaches the undergraduate course International Relations in the Asia-Pacific INTR2010, which is being offered in Semester 1, 2017.
+David teaches two undergraduate courses, International Relations in the Asia-Pacific INTR2010, and Global Policy in the Asia-Pacific INTR1010.

 Research Fellow, ANU Research School of Asia & the Pacific, 2011-present; Postdoctoral Fellow, ANU-MacArthur Asia Security Initiative 2009–11; ANU Research School of Asia & the Pacific Travel Grant 2011; East Asia Forum Emerging Scholar Finalist, 2010; Faculty of Humanities & Social Sciences Research Grant, La Trobe University, 2007 & 2009; Director of the Japan Defense Agency Prize (First Prize) for the Fifth (2000) Japan Defense Agency and Defense Research Center Foundation Essay Competition; Japanese Ministry of Education, Culture, Sports, Science and Technology Research Scholarship, 2000-04; Lionel Phillips Japanese Scholarship, 1998.